JonyEpsilon/gorilla-repl.org/start.md

 One of the most handy features of Gorilla is the ability to plot graphs.
 The plotting library gorilla-plot is integrated into Gorilla and is always available without explicitly including it as a dependency in your `project.clj`.
-Full documentation for gorilla-plot is available in the doc directory (coming soon!), but to get you started, let's give a short summary.
+Full documentation for gorilla-plot is available at the [plotting](/plotting.html) page (coming soon!), but to get you started, let's give a short summary.

 There are five functions that should cover many plotting needs.
 These functions are in the `gorilla-plot.core` namespace, so you will need to `use` or `require` it before starting.
 The functions are: